HusenjanDev/Quartz/content/Other/Reverse Engineering/0000 Decode Me Reverse Engineering Challenge.md

 title: "Decode Me - Reverse Engineering Challenge"
 created: 2025-11-11
 modified: 2024-11-11
-description: "The decodeme.exe is a challenge from crackmes.one which consists of understanding basic assembly code, string replacement, and encodiing.
-In this article I'll go through technical details of solving the decodeme.exe challenge."
+description: "The \"Decode Me\" challenge from crackmes.one consists of understanding basic assembly code such as loops, character replacement, and encoding.
+In this article I'll go through the technical details for solving the \"Decode Me\" challenge."
 tags: ["RE", "IDA"]
 draft: false
 ---